telerik/fiddler-everywhere-docs/knowledge-base/using-ar-predefined-actions.md

 ---
-title: Fiddler Rules tab Predefined Actions
+title: Using the Predefined Actions of the Rules Tab
-description: Fiddler Everywhere comes with multiple predefined Rules actions that allow you to mock different HTTP responses out of the box.
+description: "Learn how to use the predefined actions of he Rules tab for mocking different HTTP responses when working with the Fiddler Everywhere web-debugging client."
 type: how-to
 slug: fiddler-ar-actions
 publish: true